- 1 Introduction

 |Spain||Araba||Entrance hall of ARTIUM - Basque museum-Center of Contemporary Art||Mural de la Cinémathèque de Paris||1972||450 x 400 cm||ceramics|

 |France||Paris||UNESCO building||The Wall of the Sun||1958||15 x 2.20 m||585 enamelled, painted and kiln-dried plates|

 |USA||New York||Solomon R. Guggenheim Museum, Frank Lloyd Wright building||Alicia||1965–67||249 x 580 cm||ceramics|

 Miró’s Wall of the Barcelona Airport, 1970

-It is such details that take a lot of time to preserve that have made facelifts of the various art pieces rather time-consuming.
-The airport mural, for instance, took a record 9 years to restore but the outcome is worth every second spent.
+Such details take a lot of time to preserve, making facelifts of the various art pieces rather time-consuming.
+For instance, the airport mural took a record 9 years to restore, but the outcome is worth every second spent.

 Pla de l’Os, Barcelona

 This colorful pavement was designed by Miro and executed by Joan Artigas in 1978 and serves as a symbol that ushers in visitors coming into Barcelona through the sea.